danivenk/UVA_Minor-Programming_Programming-Project/DESIGN.md

-The extra part in the models is for the types, Stop_type refers to it being served by for example Local, Rapid, Express services Line_type refers to the type of vehicles using this line (Metro, Train, Tram, Bus etc.)
+The extra part in the models is for the types, Stop_type refers to it being served by for example Local, Rapid, Express services

 ## Database
 The database will be constructed using SQLAlchemy.
 I'll be using the train network of Hankyū Electric Railways in Ōsaka, Japan.
-Since I haven't found a good api to use, I'm going to construct the database myself.
+Since I haven't found a good API to use, I'm going to construct the database myself.

-#### Info about the used network
-The train network of Hankyū Electric Railways contains 3 main lines with branchlines, the Kōbe Main Line, the Takarazuka Main Line and the Kyōto Main Line.
-On these lines serveral different rail services run.
-These are for example: Local, Rapid, Limited Express and more.